Butterfly Tale

-Butterfly Tale is a 2023 animated family adventure film directed by Sophie Roy and written by Heidi Foss and Lienne Sawatsky.
+Butterfly Tale is a 2023 animated adventure film directed by Sophie Roy and written by Heidi Foss and Lienne Sawatsky.
 It features the voices of Tatiana Maslany and Mena Massoud.
 Based on the real-life migration of monarch butterflies, the plot follows a young butterfly named Patrick who goes on an adventure over North America to follow his dream of flight although he has one wing.

 Plot

-Butterfly Tale is a heart-warming coming of age animated feature film about Patrick, a gutsy and resourceful teen butterfly who cannot fly – but will not let that keep him down.
-It is a tale of adventure, self-realization and heroism told with humour whose message is that our differences are less important than the bonds we share, and it is in adversity that our true character shines through.
+Butterfly Tale is an animated feature film about Patrick, a teen-aged butterfly with one wing.
+The movie takes place in the migration of monarch butterflies, with his best friend Marty and another monarch butterfly with a fear of heights by the name of Jessica, made to highlight the difficulty of the migration of monarch butterflies.